 Utilizing VXSuite probes on the east and west coast, our Network Operation Center will be monitoring the circuits testing at regular intervals.
-In the case of an outage our team will contact the provider, open a ticket, use best efforts to speed resolution, and communicate with appropriate parties progress updates and ticket closure.
+In the case of an outage, our team will contact the provider, open a ticket, use best efforts to speed resolution, and communicate with appropriate parties progress updates and ticket closure.

 What it isn’t

-This is not an Service Level Agreement.
+This is not a Service Level Agreement.
 While we are monitoring and acting quickly in the case of an outage, the carrier will still follow their SLA’s and we will be limited by their response and engineering response to the problem.

 How much does it cost?

 The price for this service will be $20 per circuit per month.
-The commission to the agent will be $5.00 per circuit per month.
-This will be paid through the normal commission systems.

 Questions should be directed to Karie Huzzey.
 She can assist you in talking to your team or customers.